Nebular hypothesis: Giant planets

+During the accretion of gas via streams, a giant planet can be surrounded by a circumplanetary disk.
+This circumplanetary disk also carries solids and can form satellites.
+The Galilean moons are thought to have formed in such a circumplanetary disk.

 Giant planets can significantly influence terrestrial planet formation.
 The presence of giants tends to increase eccentricities and inclinations (see Kozai mechanism) of planetesimals and embryos in the terrestrial planet region (inside 4 AU in the Solar System).
 If giant planets form too early, they can slow or prevent inner planet accretion.
 If they form near the end of the oligarchic stage, as is thought to have happened in the Solar System, they will influence the merges of planetary embryos, making them more violent.
 As a result, the number of terrestrial planets will decrease and they will be more massive.
 In addition, the size of the system will shrink, because terrestrial planets will form closer to the central star.
 The influence of giant planets in the Solar System, particularly that of Jupiter, is thought to have been limited because they are relatively remote from the terrestrial planets.

 The region of a planetary system adjacent to the giant planets will be influenced in a different way.
 In such a region, eccentricities of embryos may become so large that the embryos pass close to a giant planet, which may cause them to be ejected from the system.
 If all embryos are removed, then no planets will form in this region.
 An additional consequence is that a huge number of small planetesimals will remain, because giant planets are incapable of clearing them all out without the help of embryos.
 The total mass of remaining planetesimals will be small, because cumulative action of the embryos before their ejection and giant planets is still strong enough to remove 99% of the small bodies.
 Such a region will eventually evolve into an asteroid belt, which is a full analog of the asteroid belt in the Solar System, located from 2 to 4 AU from the Sun.